 Nettleton is a very small city located in the state of Mississippi.
 With a population of 1,953 people and two constituent neighborhoods, Nettleton is the 117th largest community in Mississippi.

-Nettleton is a blue-collar town, with 36.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Nettleton is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Nettleton who work in office and administrative support (13.42%), healthcare (10.20%), and sales jobs (8.59%).
+Nettleton is a blue-collar town, with 38.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Nettleton is a city of service providers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Nettleton who work in food service (10.48%), office and administrative support (9.68%), and healthcare (7.29%).

-Being a small city, Nettleton does not have a public transit system used by locals to get to and from work.
+Nettleton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Nettleton is an extremely ethnically-diverse city.
 The people who call Nettleton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nettleton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Nettleton include English, German, Scottish, and Scots-Irish.
+Important ancestries of people in Nettleton include Irish, Scottish, German, and Scots-Irish.

 The most common language spoken in Nettleton is English.
 Other important languages spoken here include Chinese and Spanish.